Ramona and Beezus: Soundtrack

 The accompanying soundtrack album was released on July 28, 2010, by Hollywood Records.
 The film's soundtrack includes "Live Like There's No Tomorrow", performed by Selena Gomez & the Scene.
-The song was digitally released as a soundtrack single on July 13, 2010 and serving as a promotional single from the band's second album, A Year Without Rain (2010).
+The song was digitally released as a promotional soundtrack single on July 13, 2010 and serving as a promotional single from the band's second album, A Year Without Rain (2010).